tsinllew/GRA/README.md

 alpha and beta are hyper-parameters

-The output embedding is saved as emb_file
+The output embedding is saved in pickle format.
+It can be loaded by
-We can load the output by pickle as with open(emb_file, 'rb') as f:
+with open(emb_file, 'rb') as f:
 	emb = pickle.load(f)
 The returned emb is a numpy.ndarray, with size (num_nodes, dim_emb).
 Each row of emb is the embedding vector for one node.